• Skip to primary navigation

 This decadent white Chocolate cake is irresistibly delicious.
 Filled with white chocolate chips or Chunks and topped with silky white buttercream, it makes an elegant and beautiful bake for any occasion.

-If you are a fan of white chocolate then this is the perfect bake for you.
 Using basic ingredients to create a deliciously light sponge, with minimal decoration or topping to create an impressive bake.

 This decadent white Chocolate cake is irresistibly delicious.
 Filled with white chocolate chips or Chunks and topped with silky white buttercream, it makes an elegant and beautiful bake for any occasion.